 The arts

-The arts are expressions of human creativity.
+The arts are creative expressions of human experience.

 Visually